praydog/uevr-docs/src/usage/overview.md

 ## Depth Buffer Integration

 While depth buffer integration is disabled by default, enabling it can greatly improve latency on Oculus headsets when using OpenXR with the native Oculus OpenXR runtime.
-To enable depth buffer integration, adjust the `VR_EnableDepth` setting.
+To enable depth buffer integration, set `VR_PassDepthToRuntime` to `true` in the in-game menu or `config.txt`.

 ![Depth Buffer Integration Screenshot](images/depth-buffer-integration.png)

 ## Configurations

-All configurations are stored on a per-game basis in the `%APPDATA%/UnrealVRMod` directory.
+All configurations are stored on a per-game basis in the `%APPDATA%/UnrealVRMod/<game_executable_name>` directory.
 You can modify settings directly in the UI or through the `config.txt` file.
-This directory can be accessed in the frontend GUI by clicking the "Open Global Dir" button.
+Plugins can be placed in either the game's `plugins` folder or the global `%APPDATA%/UEVR/plugins` directory.

 ![Configurations Screenshot](images/configurations.png)